-In conclusion, with the project specific mitigation measures imposed, the project will not result in any hazards and hazardous material impacts beyond those analyzed in MEIR SCH No. 2012111015.
+Any future proposed development of any portion of those existing public street rights-of-way proposed to be vacated will be subsequently required to be specifically evaluated and cumulatively assessed in accordance with the provisions of CEQA.
+In conclusion, the project will not result in any hazards and hazardous material impacts beyond those analyzed in MEIR SCH No. 2012111015.